 Mercanti’s other best-known and most widely reproduced design for the U.S. Mint is his obverse for the American Platinum Eagle with a close-up profile of the Statue of Liberty looking to the future that has appeared on every example of that coin for both the bullion and collector versions of Platinum Eagles issued since 1997 — an important aspect of his legacy.

-His many other U.S coin designs include quarters in the 50 State Quarter series for Arkansas, Iowa, North Carolina, Pennsylvania and West Virginia; a number of commemorative coins including the 1986 State of Liberty silver dollar, 1989 Congressional Bicentennial $5 gold and 2000 Library of Congress silver dollar reverse and $10 bi-metallic coin obverse; President George H.W.
+His many other U.S coin designs include quarters in the 50 State Quarter series for Arkansas, Iowa, North Carolina, Pennsylvania and West Virginia; a number of commemorative coins including the 1986 State of Liberty Silver Dollar, 1989 Congressional Bicentennial $5 Gold Coin and 2000 Library of Congress Silver Dollar reverse and $10 Bi-Metallic Coin obverse; President George H.W.
 Bush’s first inaugural medal; several Congressional Gold Medals and much more.

 After he left the Mint, in 2014 he became the first former U.S. Mint Chief Engraver to design a major coin series for a foreign mint when he created the first and every subsequent reverse design for the Perth Mint’s popular Wedge Tailed Silver Eagle series issued in silver, gold, platinum and bi-metallic coins in a wide variety of sizes and finishes.